akkana/webapps/LA-voter-registration/README.md

-This is a Python/folium app that generates a red-blue map of registrations by major party Los Alamos, NM, USA voting precincts.
+This is a Python/folium app that generates a red-blue map of registrations by major party for Los Alamos, NM, USA voting precincts (of course, it could be adapted to other locations).

 There are two stages: